Head won’t stop pounding? Don’t give up hope.

 There isn’t a one-size-fits-all approach.
 Your doctor will likely suggest one or more of the following:

-Preventive treatment: Daily medicine can stop pain before it starts.
+Preventive treatment: Prescription drugs can stop pain before it starts.
 It can make what you do feel less severe.

 Nondrug treatments: Many natural therapies can be useful, too.
 Your headache specialist may suggest: